TinyR1-32B-Preview: Boosting Accuracy with Branch-Merge Distillation: Experiment

 \section{Experiment}

 We choose Deepseek-R1 \cite{deepseekai2025deepseekr1incentivizingreasoningcapability} and its distilled DeepSeek-R1-Distill-Qwen-32B and DeepSeek-R1-Distill-Llama-70B as baselines.
 Additionally, we conducted a comprehensive ablation study.
 We compared TinyR1-32B-Preview with: (a) three domain expert models (Math Expert, Coding Expert, Science Expert) before merging; (b) a ‘Data Mixture’ model trained on a combined Math/Coding/Science dataset; and (c) variants of our model obtained via different merging sequences.
+Detailed experiment setup is discussed in Appendix~\ref{subsec: setup}.